SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 - Provides feature-based architecture for river terrain modification
 - Selects features per subcell based on type and conditions
-- Implements Default River and Confluence features
+- Implements River and Junction features
 - Modifies terrain to create river channels and valleys
 - Builds embankments where terrain is too low
 - Updates heightmaps so surface rules work correctly